ai-solution-eng/blueprints/ai-q agent/README.md

     kubectl create secret docker-registry ngc-secret --docker-server=nvcr.io --docker-username='$oauthtoken' --docker-password=$NGC_API_KEY -n $NAMESPACE kubectl create secret generic ngc-api --from-literal=NGC_API_KEY=$NVIDIA_API_KEY --from-literal=NGC_CLI_API_KEY=$NVIDIA_API_KEY -n $NAMESPACE
     ```
+- run load-files.yaml (if you have been using the recommended namespaces for rag blueprint and this you don't need to adapt anything, if you decided for a different one, you might need to adapt the namespace (line 5) and the namespaces fo the rag services (line 17, line 21))

 ## Configuration